Skip to main content

 Warning FailedMount 5s (x11 over 5m5s) kubelet MountVolume.SetUp failed for volume "secret-volume" : secret "cw-license" not found

-Cause: The secrets reference by clusterWizardCert.clientCASecretName, clusterWizardCert.serverSecretName or licenseSecretName were not created.
+• Cause: The secrets referenced by clusterWizardCert.clientCASecretName, clusterWizardCert.serverSecretName or licenseSecretName were not created.

 Error: INSTALLATION FAILED: failed post-install: 1 error occurred: